raponxi/Getting_and_Cleaning_Data_Course_Project/README.md

 ## The files

-You will find the script (run_analysis.R), the Codebook and the Readme file.
+You will find the script (run_analysis.R), the Codebook, the Readme file and the tidy data set (tidydata.txt).